Zinhle0309/PersonalWebPage/README.md

 a.
 About me - come up with content which should be about you.
 b.
 Contact us - come up with your own content on how users will contact you.
 3. In the end, you must have Home, About me, and the Contact us pages on your project.

+Task 2: Style Your Portfolio Website with CSS (Make It Responsive)
+1. Add CSS to style your website to enhance its appearance. a.
+Use external CSS (style.css) to maintain clean code. b.
+Define consistent colors, fonts, and spacing for a professional look. c.
+Style navigation links for better usability.
+2. Ensure responsiveness so the website looks good on different devices. a.
+Use CSS Flexbox or Grid for layout structuring. b.
+Implement media queries (@media) to adjust styles for mobile, tablet, and desktop views. c.
+Make sure images and videos are responsive.
+3. Enhance user experience with interactive elements. a.
+Add hover effects for buttons and links. b.
+Use a mobile-friendly navigation menu (hamburger menu for smaller screens). c.
+Ensure smooth scrolling for better navigation between sections.